We believe that bringing brands, content, celebrities and influencers together makes storytelling more meaningful and impactful.

 Any brand interested in investing in the beauty of pride month should take note of the fact that the roots of pride month were not as celebratory as they are today and that people of color played a pivotal role in organizing perhaps the most successful demonstration of equality for the queer community in American history.
 When brands incorporate pride month into their image without a proper understanding of what this means to to the community, you can be sure they will hear about it on social media.

 In fact, every year more articles and pieces are written on the corporatization of pride, which does not mean that you shouldn't embrace pride in your branding but rather that if you do, it's important to know your history and what your brand is weaving into its branding.
-Cause marketing is one of the most effective ways to appeals to both millenials and Gen Z, and brands that have done their homework will truly see the impact it can make in aligning with LGBTQ equality in a way that feels sincere.
+Cause marketing is one of the most effective ways to appeals to both millenials and Gen Z, and brands that truly invested in such initiatives in a meaningful way will truly see the impact it can make in aligning with LGBTQ equality as both a demonstartion of company culture and sales initiative.

 This year in celebration of Pride month, Bud Light will be incorporating a rainbow into the branding of its bottles in addition to donating $1 for every case sold to GLAAD (Gay & Lesbian Alliance Against Defamation.)
 With a long standing relationship, Budweiser has been partnered with GLAAD for two decades now.